VivekKSingh/url_shortner/README.md

 ```
 npm test

-Note: Please run "node app.js" and run the application first to run the tests.
+Note: Please run "npm start" and run the application first to run the tests.
 I did not have time to configure a test runner like karma to make this independent.
 ```

 #How to use: